reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 I am a member of the NumFOCUS [DISC committee](https://numfocus.org/programs/diversity-inclusion), and the committee worked on drafting a new CoC and guidelines for reporting violations.
 Both the short and long version of the [NumFOCUS CoC](https://numfocus.org/code-of-conduct) have been finalized and published.

 ## Overview of Organizations
 Let's begin with some background on some of the major STEM organizations.
-I chose 10 STEM organizations in variousl impactful disciplines and researched them.
+I chose 10 STEM organizations in variousl quantitative disciplines and researched them.

 | Acronym    | Name  | Field  |  Membership | Headquarters | Non-profit |